gridsuite/documentation/README.md

 - Other services dependencies: directory server, study server, actions server, filter server
 - Use PowSyBl libraries: no

 This service is responsible for managing users data.
 This is the back-end entry point for GridExplore front-end.
-The main goal of this service is to aggregate and to coordinate requests to the directory server and the other data services (int current version: study server, action server and filter server, more to come).
+The main goal of this service is to aggregate and  coordinate requests to the directory server and the other data services (in the current version: study server, action server and filter server, more to come).

 ### Config server